gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ### a)	What challenges did you face when applying the workflow to a new data set?

+One challenge was certainly to define the features/markers for the final analysis.
+In the original tutorial, this point was not explicitly described or the markers were already predefined in the code.
+When using the new dataset, it was of course necessary to deal with it more intensively.
+For this purpose it was necessary to look at the code in more detail in order to be able to make a meaningful selection.

 ### b)	What code modifications were required?
 * First the path had to be changed to the folder with the new dataset
 * In the new dataset the mitochondrial genes start with "mt-".
 The lower case is not recognized by the original pattern.
 The code was adapted to find the desired genes in the    new dataset